mrsimoes/hlnsync/README.md

 ###  Features
 The main feature is (partial) one-way sync of local directories by only renaming/linking/delinking on the target directory, without copying or deleting any file content from source.
 This may be used as a preprocessing step for a full sync tool (such as rsync).

-This is achieved by maintaining a simple on-file database of file hashes for each top directory.
+This is achieved by maintaining a simple one-file database of file hashes for each top directory.

 Files match if they have the same size and hash value.